noahwillcrow/roblox-engine-api-docs-mcp/README.md

-# Roblox API RAG
+# Roblox Engine API Docs MCP

-This project provides a Retrieval-Augmented Generation (RAG) API for the Roblox engine, packaged as a convenient Docker image.
+This project provides a Retrieval-Augmented Generation (RAG) API for the Roblox engine, packaged as a convenient Docker image and exposed via [MCP](https://modelcontextprotocol.io/).

 ## Getting Started